What is an ACH Return?

 What are SEC Codes?

 Standard Entry Class (SEC) codes are a mandatory part of ACH payments and are used to specify the type of transaction.
-These are critical to understand, as SEC codes are governed by NACHA and are a part of the required file format for ACH payment processing.
+These are critical to understanding, as SEC codes are governed by NACHA and are a part of the required file format for ACH payment processing.
 Without proper SEC code classification, an ACH transaction will result in a return.
 There are multiple SEC codes, and more than one can be included to describe the transaction.

 The most common SEC codes are listed below: